HomepageExploring JavaScript (ES2025 Edition)

 sq as square,

-LS as LIGHTSPEED, // trailing comma is optional
+LS as LIGHT_SPEED, // trailing comma is optional

 };

-29.7 Default exports and imports
+29.7 Default exports and default imports

 Each module can have at most one default export.
 The idea is that the module is the default-exported value.